SaharshSS/ZephyrSim/README.md

 ## ZephyrSim

-**ZephyrSim** is an open-source drone simulation environment built in **IsaacLab** and **OpenUSD**.
+**ZephyrSim** is an open-source drone simulation environment built in **IsaacSim** and **OpenUSD**.
 It focuses on realistic aerial navigation through dynamic environments with wind, planes, and GPS imperfections—ideal for testing autonomous flight logic and perception systems.

 ---